TSDPRASAD88/E-commerce-follow-along/README.md

    # Milestone 26 Worked on order backend and email service
    - Implemented mail with nodemailer.
    - Sending order details to user via mail.

+   # Milestone 27 Worked on frontend for my order page
+   - Created a get request to get for my orders.